nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - A patient's illness is optional, i.e. you do not have to enter the illness when adding a patient.

+- You can enter more than one illness for a patient, e.g. `illness=fever flu` will add both fever and flu as a patient's illnesses.

 ### Updating a patient's details: `edit`

 This command updates a patient's personal information and contact details.
 It will update the details of the patient at